top of page

 • Master of Arts (M.A.) in Performance Practice as Research (Royal Central School of Speech and Drama) | 2019 - 2020

-Thesis: Intimacy betweenspace/s: Towards a Performance Practice of Digital Intimacy
+Thesis Title: Intimacy betweenspace/s: Towards a Performance Practice of Digital Intimacy

 Graduated with Distinction